thomas-zahner/rustlab-2024-ratatui/workshop/10_markdown_preview.md

 }
 ```

-Tip: Decode the base64 encoded contents and convert it to a string for constructing the `MarkdownPreview` variant.
+💡 **Tip:** Decode the base64 encoded contents and convert it to a string for constructing the `MarkdownPreview` variant.

 <details>
 <summary><b>Solution</b></summary>